Unum (UNM) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the insurance company had gained 5.19% over the past month.
-This has outpaced the Finance sector's gain of 3.29% and the S&P 500's gain of 3.18% in that time.
+Coming into today, shares of the insurance company had gained 6.04% in the past month.
+In that same time, the Finance sector gained 4.08%, while the S&P 500 gained 3.39%.

-Unum will be looking to display strength as it nears its next earnings release, which is expected to be August 1, 2023.
-The company is expected to report EPS of $1.86, down 2.62% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $3.07 billion, up 0.92% from the year-ago period.
+Wall Street will be looking for positivity from Unum as it approaches its next earnings report date.
+This is expected to be August 1, 2023.
+In that report, analysts expect Unum to post earnings of $1.86 per share.
+This would mark a year-over-year decline of 2.62%.
+Meanwhile, our latest consensus estimate is calling for revenue of $3.07 billion, up 0.86% from the prior-year quarter.

-It is also important to note the recent changes to analyst estimates for Unum.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Unum.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.01% higher.
-Unum is currently a Zacks Rank #2 (Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.05% lower.
+Unum currently has a Zacks Rank of #3 (Hold).

-Digging into valuation, Unum currently has a Forward P/E ratio of 6.35.
-Its industry sports an average Forward P/E of 11.86, so we one might conclude that Unum is trading at a discount comparatively.
+Valuation is also important, so investors should note that Unum has a Forward P/E ratio of 6.45 right now.
+This represents a discount compared to its industry's average Forward P/E of 11.88.

-We can also see that UNM currently has a PEG ratio of 0.76.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Insurance - Accident and Health stocks are, on average, holding a PEG ratio of 1.67 based on yesterday's closing prices.
+Investors should also note that UNM has a PEG ratio of 0.77 right now.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Insurance - Accident and Health was holding an average PEG ratio of 1.66 at yesterday's closing price.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.